PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 The first Beta version for PrestaShop 1.7.8.0 is now ready for you to test!

 We are very happy to announce today the release of the beta version of 1.7.8.
-This version includes many features and debug fixes, we count on you to test it in its in every nook and cranny and report any bugs you encounter.
+This version includes many features and bug fixes, we count on you to test its every nook and cranny and report any bugs you encounter.

 In the new features: we have the redesign of the translation system that facilitates export and translation of your modules and themes, a new custom header for multistore fans and many other improvements.